 The fish tend to spawn at night and the eggs are almost always deposited on a vertical surface (very often the tank glass).
 They’re tended by the male and he remains with them, fanning them with his fins, until they hatch in around 6-10 days.
 During this time, he may be visited by other females who will add their eggs to the existing brood.

-The hatched fry have a very small yolk sac, that is used up quickly.
+The hatched fry will adhere themselves to surfaces close to where they hatched; they have a very small yolk sac that is used up within a few days.
 Unfortunately, this is where the problems begin.
 As well as being very sensitive to changes in water chemistry, the fry are particularly susceptible to starvation.
 They need constant access to large quantities of vegetable matter, of a consistency soft enough for them to digest.
-Try pre-softened leaves of kale and spinach (it’s better to soften these by soaking them in water for a couple of days, as blanching in boiling water tends to strip many of the nutrients away), or algae grown on rocks in a sunlit tank.
+Try pre-softened leaves of kale and spinach (it’s better to soften these by soaking them in water for a couple of days, as blanching in boiling water tends to strip many of the nutrients away), but better results will occur with algae grown on rocks in a sunlit tank and/or dried leaves such as oak.
 Even with the best diet and water quality, losses may still be high in the early days.
 If you decide to remove the fry to a separate tank, ensure that it contains identical water to the spawning tank.

-Although often sold as the closely related F. acus (a species that is highly endangered and imported very rarely, if at all), F. vittata is the most common representative of the genus in hobbyists’ tanks.
+Of the 27 described species of Farlowella found throughout South America, only two are regularly exported.
+Most of the existing literature refers to these as F. acus and F. gracilis.
+F. acus is a species that is highly endangered and imported very rarely, if at all, and F. vittata rather than F. acus is the most common representative of the genus in hobbyists’ tanks.
 The easiest way to distinguish the two is by comparing the shape of the rostrum, which is longer and more slender in vittata, although there are also differences in the arrangement of the ventral scutes.
-They are adapted for life among peripheral vegetation and tree roots along the edges of streams and rivers and exhibit amazing levels of camouflage.

 Despite their undeniably interesting shape and habits, they’re only recommended to the dedicated hobbyist who can provide them with the conditions they need to thrive.
 They are particularly sensitive when first imported and sadly losses are common in this initial period.
 Only buy well-quarantined fish, and check the belly for signs of emaciation before parting with any money.